One Grand Strand: Myrtle Beach council hears plans for a new downtown development plan

 One Grand Strand is the latest in Myrtle Beach’s ongoing effort to improve the downtown area.
 Lima thanked the city’s leadership for creating these plans.
 In fact, the funding strategies are similar to past improvement plans within the city.

-Just last month the city approved plans to finalize the expansion of the TIF district for the Oceanfront development plan.
-This connects the oceanfront plan to the Arts and Innovation district, as well as bringing in a potential $325 million in revenue for redevelopment plans over the coming decades.
+Just last month the city voted on plans to finalize the expansion of the TIF district for the Oceanfront development plan.
+This connects the oceanfront plan to the Arts and Innovation district, as well as bringing in a potential $250 million in revenue for redevelopment plans over the coming decades.

 The city often uses TIFs to finance projects, as the tax strategy was used to fund the Market Common and Broadway at the Beach.
 This strategy aims to make development pay for itself by earmarking the increased tax revenue generated by the redevelopment efforts.